PGEHackathon/MITE/README.md

 #### Well Logs

-These two files contain the well log data along the wellbore for all 83 wells.
+These two files contain the well log data, averaged over the entire well bore for all 83 wells, i.e., one value per well for each feature.

 * [**res21_2D_wells.csv**](/problem/res21_2D_wells.csv) - 2D averaged well data and 3 year cumulative oil production for the previous production wells, well indices from 1 to 73
 * [**res21_2D_wells_test.csv**](/problem/res21_2D_wells_test.csv) - 2D averaged well data for the remaining, preproduction wells, well indices from 74 to 83